By Dr. Mercola

 The digestive system of those with GAPS is predominantly populated by pathogenic bacteria, yeast, and fungi, which is why fiber must be carefully eliminated from your diet for a period of time, to help starve them out.
 (Probiotic-rich fermented vegetables and soups with well-cooked, deseeded, and peeled vegetables, such as zucchinis and squash, are allowed in the introductory phase).
 If you're interested in trying this out, I highly recommend getting Dr. Natasha Campbell-McBride's book Gut and Psychology Syndrome, which provides all the necessary details for the protocol.

 While I'm no longer known as Dr. Fiber, I still hold firm to my belief in the benefits of dietary fiber as long as most of it is coming from high-quality vegetables.
 From alleviating constipation to controlling your appetite and keeping heart disease at bay, fiber undoubtedly contributes to overall good health and longevity.
 However, I do not recommend grain-based fiber sources, as this threatens your health in too many ways.

 In fact, processed grains are second only to refined sugar and fructose in terms of promoting chronic disease, as grains quickly break down into sugar in your body.
 If there's one thing you do NOT need, it's sugar—from any source.
 Instead, get your fiber from vegetables, nuts, and seeds.
-If you still fall short of the recommended 30-32 grams per day (20 grams being a bare minimum), supplementing with organic psyllium husk can help bring you closer to this ideal amount.
+If you still fall short of the recommended 50 grams per 1,000 calories consumed, supplementing with organic psyllium husk can help bring you closer to this ideal amount.